goemerge/uppy/website/src/docs/core.md

 export default {
   strings: {
     addBulkFilesFailed: {
-      0: 'Failed to add %{smart_count} file due to an internal error',
+      0: "Failed to add %{smart_count} file due to an internal error",
-      1: 'Failed to add %{smart_count} files due to internal errors', },
+      1: "Failed to add %{smart_count} files due to internal errors", },
     youCanOnlyUploadX: {
-      0: 'You can only upload %{smart_count} file',
+      0: "You can only upload %{smart_count} file",
-      1: 'You can only upload %{smart_count} files', },
+      1: "You can only upload %{smart_count} files", },
     youHaveToAtLeastSelectX: {
-      0: 'You have to select at least %{smart_count} file',
+      0: "You have to select at least %{smart_count} file",
-      1: 'You have to select at least %{smart_count} files', },
+      1: "You have to select at least %{smart_count} files", },
-    exceedsSize: '%{file} exceeds maximum allowed size of %{size}',
+    exceedsSize: "%{file} exceeds maximum allowed size of %{size}",
-    missingRequiredMetaField: 'Missing required meta fields',
+    missingRequiredMetaField: "Missing required meta fields",
     missingRequiredMetaFieldOnFile:
-      'Missing required meta fields in %{fileName}',
+      "Missing required meta fields in %{fileName}",
-    inferiorSize: 'This file is smaller than the allowed size of %{size}',
+    inferiorSize: "This file is smaller than the allowed size of %{size}",
-    youCanOnlyUploadFileTypes: 'You can only upload: %{types}',
+    youCanOnlyUploadFileTypes: "You can only upload: %{types}",
-    noMoreFilesAllowed: 'Cannot add more files',
+    noMoreFilesAllowed: "Cannot add more files",
     noDuplicates:
       "Cannot add the duplicate file '%{fileName}', it already exists",
-    companionError: 'Connection with Companion failed',
+    companionError: "Connection with Companion failed",
-    authAborted: 'Authentication aborted',
+    authAborted: "Authentication aborted",
     companionUnauthorizeHint:
-      'To unauthorize to your %{provider} account, please go to %{url}',
+      "To unauthorize to your %{provider} account, please go to %{url}",
-    failedToUpload: 'Failed to upload %{file}',
+    failedToUpload: "Failed to upload %{file}",
-    noInternetConnection: 'No Internet connection',
+    noInternetConnection: "No Internet connection",
-    connectedToInternet: 'Connected to the Internet',
+    connectedToInternet: "Connected to the Internet",
     // Strings for remote providers
-    noFilesFound: 'You have no files or folders here',
+    noFilesFound: "You have no files or folders here",
     selectX: {
-      0: 'Select %{smart_count}',
+      0: "Select %{smart_count}",
-      1: 'Select %{smart_count}',
+      1: "Select %{smart_count}",
     },
-    allFilesFromFolderNamed: 'All files from folder %{name}',
+    allFilesFromFolderNamed: "All files from folder %{name}",
-    openFolderNamed: 'Open folder %{name}',
+    openFolderNamed: "Open folder %{name}",
-    cancel: 'Cancel',
+    cancel: "Cancel",
-    logOut: 'Log out',
+    logOut: "Log out",
-    filter: 'Filter',
+    filter: "Filter",
-    resetFilter: 'Reset filter',
+    resetFilter: "Reset filter",
-    loading: 'Loading...',
+    loading: "Loading...",
     authenticateWithTitle:
-      'Please authenticate with %{pluginName} to select files',
+      "Please authenticate with %{pluginName} to select files",
-    authenticateWith: 'Connect to %{pluginName}',
+    authenticateWith: "Connect to %{pluginName}",
-    signInWithGoogle: 'Sign in with Google',
+    signInWithGoogle: "Sign in with Google",
-    searchImages: 'Search for images',
+    searchImages: "Search for images",
-    enterTextToSearch: 'Enter text to search for images',
+    enterTextToSearch: "Enter text to search for images",
-    search: 'Search',
+    search: "Search",
-    emptyFolderAdded: 'No files were added from empty folder',
+    emptyFolderAdded: "No files were added from empty folder",
     folderAlreadyAdded: 'The folder "%{folder}" was already added',
     folderAdded: {
-      0: 'Added %{smart_count} file from %{folder}',
+      0: "Added %{smart_count} file from %{folder}",
-      1: 'Added %{smart_count} files from %{folder}',
+      1: "Added %{smart_count} files from %{folder}",
     },
   },
-}
+};
 ```

 ### `store: defaultStore()`